 Best Haleakala Activities To Do

-Without a doubt, the most popular thing to do on Haleakala is watch the sunrise or sunset.
+Without a doubt, the most popular thing to do on Haleakala is to watch the sunrise or sunset.
 More than half a million visitors per year make the winding drive through Upcountry to reach the summit of Haleakala National Park to witness the changing colors of the sky and dramatic landscape.

 Hawaii is known worldwide for its amazing stargazing and observation sites, from the volcanoes of the Big Island to Haleakala Observatory on Maui, where astronomists from across the globe come to experience the superb seeing conditions.

 Maui Stargazing is a small company that offers private and group stargazing experiences, perfect for all members of your family.
-Guests meet at Upcountry’s Kula Lodge before sunset to make the drive up the slopes of Haleakala to the 10,000 foot summit, where seeing conditions are spectacular on clear nights.
+Guests meet at Upcountry’s Kula Lodge before sunset to make the drive up the slopes of Haleakala to the 10,000-foot summit, where seeing conditions are spectacular on clear nights.
 Since gazing is best when the moon is smallest, check the moon phases around the time of your trip and reserve your tour when the moonlight is at a minimum.
-Jan, the owner of Maui Stargazing, is an excellent guide and points out amazing star clusters, nebulae and galaxies and even allows guests a close-up view of the moon.
+Jan, the owner of Maui Stargazing, is an excellent guide and points out amazing star clusters, nebulae, and galaxies and even allows guests a close-up view of the moon.
 Pack warm clothing (Jan provides free jackets, pants, and hats on tours) and get ready for a truly amazing experience!

 #3 Take a Hike

 Maui is home to an amazing variety of hiking trails.
 Take a look at our list of the Top 10 Hikes in Maui to see which one(s) are a must on your Maui bucket list.